-The 2015 Capital Projects Fund and 2016 Capital Projects Fund were established to account for proceeds from bonds to fund capital projects.
-Combined, the fund balance of these funds decreased slightly.
-The remaining combined fund balance of \$43,788 represents unspent bond proceeds.
+The 2016 Capital Projects Fund was established to account for proceeds from bonds to fund capital projects.
+The remaining fund balance of \$42,829 represents unspent bond proceeds and remained unchanged during the 2021-2022 year.

-The 2014 Sinking Fund fund balance is \$0.5 million.
-The fund balance at year end is related to unspent tax levy received during the 2018-2019 year.
+The 2014 Sinking Fund fund balance is \$1.4 million.
+The fund balance at year end is related to unspent tax levy.

-The Building and Site Fund balance is \$1.1 million.
-The fund balance decreased, as the School District used funds to support facility improvements during the 2018-2019 year.
+The Building and Site Fund fund balance is \$1.3 million.
+The fund balance slightly decreased, as the School District used funds to support facility improvements during the 2021-2022 year.